stripedtailstudio/stripedtailstudio.github.io/content/about/_index.md

 A few weeks and several more animal illustrations later, we had our first order.
 The stickers proved popular, so we're creating more.

 We love clean design and would like to spread the joy of custom souvenirs with a modern aesthetic.

-![This is us][1]

-[1]: /img/business_owners.jpg
+Our customers include zoos and botanical gardens.